betaglot/plantabeta/docs/guide/Why/Injury.md

 ## DevNotes

+- Athleanx  reverse lunge is easier on knees into trenches
+- Planting doesnt nake you jacked but what if did
+    - Non monetary Benefit
 - TriggerFinger
 - The Claw hand
 - Antagonist Workout for planters: More fatigued, less injured.
 Balanced Fatigue across body, not just muscles used for planting.